SouthGreenPlatform/panache/README.md

 ### Without Docker

 If you wish to use another web server directly with the production version of files instead, you will have to run ```npm install```, followed with ```npm install @vue/cli```.
-Finally make sure to run ```npm run build``` to have the production version files available, they will be all stored in the file called 'dist', ready to be served.
+Finally make sure to run ```npm run build``` to have the production version files available, they will be all stored in the directory called 'dist', ready to be served.

 ## Main features and documentation